Travel through the best of Northern England on this tour to York, Chatsworth House, The Peak District, and more.

-You transfer in Manchester from your train to our mini-coach, and in the late morning, you arrive in Castleton.
+In the late morning, you arrive in Castleton.
 This quaint old town attracts travellers from all over the world for its quintessential English charm.
 Nearby, there are caves, a beautiful view up a valley, and an insightful information centre.

 You then venture to another beautiful valley at Monsal Head.
 There’s an old rail line viaduct that emerges from the green hills.
 It’s a gorgeous structure with an impressive history.

 If you’re hungry, then you’re in luck, because you’re stopping for lunch in Bakewell.
-Not only is this town delicious to look at, but it’s also the home of one of England’s most famous desserts, the Bakewell Tart.
+Not only is this town delicious to look at, but it’s also the home of one of England’s most famous desserts, the Bakewell Pudding.

 You should ensure you’ve cleaned up the crumbs, because now you’re heading to Chatsworth House.
 This luxurious stately home is incredible; you can admire architecture, get lost in a massive maze, or praise precious art.

 You head off in the early evening to your overnight stop in York.